jame25/Kokoro-Tray/README.md

 ## Install:

 - Download the latest version of Kokoro from [releases](https://github.com/jame25/Kokoro-Tray/releases/).
-- Grab the latest voice pack from [here](https://github.com/jame25/Kokoro-Tray/releases/).
+- Grab your the voice pack from [here](https://github.com/jame25/Kokoro-Tray/releases/).
 - <b>Extract all of the above into the same directory</b>.
-- At first launch, the latest base voice model (320mb) will download, after this an internet connection is no longer required.
+- At first launch, the latest base voice model (320mb) will download.

 ## Configuration: